fnx-io/i69n/README.md

       print(m.apples.count(2));
       print(m.apples.count(5));
     }

 Where and how to store instances of these message classes - again, **up to you**.
 I would consider ScopedModel for Flutter and registering messages instance into dependency injection in AngularDart.

 But in this case a singleton would be acceptable also.

 # Customization and speacial features

+## Support for regions

+You might need to support multiple regions for one language.
+Use common locale names as file suffixes:

+    messages.i69n.yaml
+    messages.en_US.i69n.yaml
+    messages.en_GB.i69n.yaml

 ## Dynamic access using String keys